 Among the other common policies on tardiness that call center companies adopt is the use of a point system in which an agent gains or loses points for punctuality and lateness respectively.
 The agents accumulate points which have a corresponding reward or penalty.
 For instance, an agent who comes to office on time for five days gains five points.
 A perfect punctual attendance for a month is rewarded by an additional pay.
 For example, one is given an addition P1,000.00 for perfect attendance.
 Lateness or tardiness on the other hand results to losing points in which an agent also loses the chance of getting the P1000 bonus for perfect attendance.
 For instance, one absence automatically disqualifies an agent from the P1000 bonus.
 The most that one can get is P500 pesos for the month.
 However, this potential reward is still subject to deductions as an agent gets penalized for more absences and lates.

 Other common tardiness policies included the provision of scheduled log on schedules for agents which is usually 10 to 15 minutes before their schedule.
 In some cases, the accumulation of certain number of lates or tardiness will be considered.
 For instance, an agent who becomes late for five minutes accumulates this five minutes to become one hour to which a corresponding salary deduction is meted out.
 Still, the other common policy for tardiness is the provision of a hierarchy of penalty for tardiness.
 For instance, the first incidence of tardiness is meted out with an oral warning, the second instance will be meted out with a written warning and so on and so forth.

 - tardiness policy philippines

 - call center tardiness policy

-- attendance policy for call center
+- why is attendance important in a call center